BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Method

 \subsection{Bidirectional Conditioning Generator}

-This subsection provides details of the Bidirectional Conditioning Generator, as illustrated in Fig. \ref{fig:overview}.
-BCG comprises two interactive branches that take visual features $V$ as input and output augmented entity features and compositional predicate features, respectively.
+This subsection details the Bidirectional Conditioning Generator, as shown in Fig. \ref{fig:overview}.
+BCG comprises two interactive branches that take visual features \(\mathbf{V}\) as input and output augmented entity features and entity-aware predicate features, respectively.
 To improve performance, we introduce the iterative improvement mechanism into BCG.
 Specifically, we factorize the conditional distribution of entity and predicate according to Eq. \ref{eq:3-1}, which are as follows:

-where $E^t$ and $P^t$ represent the entity and predicate estimates at phase $t$, respectively, while $\widetilde{}$ and $\hat{}$ denote the temporal estimates at each phase.
-The first terms of the two equations predict the temporal estimates $\widetilde{P}^t$ and $\hat{E}^t$ from the previous estimations and images, corresponding to the first term of Eq. \ref{eq:3-1}.
+where \(\mathbf{E}^t\) and \(\mathbf{P}^t\) represent the entity and predicate estimates at phase \(t\). \(\widetilde{}\) and \(\hat{}\) denote the intermediate estimates.
+The first terms of the two equations predict the intermediate estimates \(\widetilde{\mathbf{P}}^t\) and \(\hat{\mathbf{E}}^t\) based on the previous estimates and the image, corresponding to the first term of Eq. \ref{eq:3-1}.
 The second terms establish bidirectional dependencies between entities and predicates, corresponding to the second term of Eq. \ref{eq:3-1}.
-The implementation details of Eq. \ref{eq:2} and Eq. \ref{eq:3} are introduced as follows.
+At each phase, these estimates will be updated through the corresponding decoder layer.
+The implementations of Eq. \ref{eq:2} and Eq. \ref{eq:3} are introduced as follows.

-Inspired by previous work \cite{li2022sgtr} showing that predicate detection benefits from entity detection, we initialize $Q_p^0$ randomly to obtain the compositional predicate queries $Q_{com}^{t-1}$ for the current scene, implemented as follows:
+Inspired by previous work~\cite{li2022sgtr}, we initialize \(\mathbf{Q}_p^0\) randomly to generate the entity-aware predicate queries \(\mathbf{Q}_{com}^{t-1}\) for the current scene, implemented as follows: